noahgift/cloud-data-analysis-at-scale/topics/docker-format-containers.md

 #### Docker Desktop Overview

 The desktop application contains the container runtime which allows containers to execute.
-The Docker App itself orchestrates the local development workflow including the ability to use [Kubernetes](https://github.com/kubernetes/kubernetes), which is an open source system for managing containerized applications that came out of Google.
+The Docker App itself orchestrates the local development workflow including the ability to use [Kubernetes](https://github.com/kubernetes/kubernetes), which is an open-source system for managing containerized applications that came out of Google.

 #### Docker Hub Overview